|

 About the Book:

-This volume is the only publication available of the fully annotated playscripts of Orson Welles' W.P.A Federal Theatre Project and Mercury Theatre adaptations, including the "Voodoo" Macbeth, the modern-dress Julius Caesar and Orson Welles' compilation of history plays, Five Kings.
+Orson Welles's theatrical productions of Shakespearean plays for the W.P.A.'s Federal Theatre Project and Wells's own Mercury Theatre represent a unique blending of high art and the politicized popular culture of the 1930's.
+This volume Orson Welles on Shakespeare is the only publication available of the fully annotated playscripts of these adaptations, including the "Voodoo" Macbeth, the modern-dress Julius Caesar and Orson Welles's compilation of the history plays, Five Kings.

 What people say: